Engee documentation

 Matrix expression of the RLS filter:

-The implementation of the algorithm in block is optimised by usage of the symmetry of the inverse covariance matrix P(n).
-This reduces the total number of computations by half.
+The implementation of the algorithm in the block is optimized by using the symmetry of the inverse covariance matrix .
+This reduces the total number of calculations by half.

 Literature